Holocene extinction

-The Holocene extinction continues into the 21st century, driven by anthropogenic climate change, human population growth, economic growth, and increasing consumption—particularly among affluent societies.
-Factors such as rising meat production, deforestation, and the destruction of critical habitats compound these issues.
+The Holocene extinction continues into the 21st century, driven by anthropogenic climate change, destruction of wetlands, deforestation, overfishing, ocean acidification, human population growth, economic growth, and increasing consumption, particularly among affluent societies.
+Factors such as rising meat production and the destruction of critical habitats compound these issues.
 Other drivers include overexploitation of natural resources, pollution, and climate change-induced shifts in ecosystems.

 Major extinction events during this period have been recorded across all continents, including Africa, Asia, Europe, Australia, North and South America, and various islands.
-The cumulative effects of deforestation, overfishing, ocean acidification, and wetland destruction have further destabilized ecosystems.
-Decline in amphibian populations, in particular, serves as an early indicator of broader ecological collapse.